JPatryk13/selective-web-scraper/README.md

 # selective_web_scraper
 Chrome extension for scraping highlighted text.
-Currently expected behaviour: pop-up text message with highlighted text.
+Currently expected behaviour: pop-up text message with highlighted text after highlighting text and clicking the `+` button.
 To install go to `chrome://extensions`, switch on `Developer mode`, select `Load unpacked` and find, and select the root directory of the extension.